ustream/yolo/README.md

 $ java -Dorg.slf4j.simpleLogger.defaultLogLevel=debug -jar build/libs/yolo-[version].jar -config /YOURPATH/src/main/config/example.json -file /YOURPATH/foo.log
 ```

+## Contributing

+Feel free to fork this project and send pull requests if you want to help us improve the tool or add new parsers/processors.
+But before sending us new modules, please think through if the module serves a general purpose and whether it will be useful for others, not just for you.

 ## Licence

 This project is licensed under the terms of the [MIT License (MIT)](LICENCE.md).

 ## Authors